MiamiOH-CSE274/02_Cpp/README.md

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

+Java was nice enough to handle memory management for us.
+It had "garbage collecting" to remove unnecessary things that could no longer be accessed anyway.
+C++ does not do this, so the programmer must do it him- or herself to prevent memory leaks.

 #### 7. What is one question about C++ that you would like me to explain in class?